Kingxukai/linux/Documentation/networking/rds.rst

   As mentioned above, RDS is not IB-specific.
 Its code is divided into a general RDS layer and a transport layer.

-  The general layer handles the socket API, congestion handling, loopback, stats, usermem pinning, and the connection state machine.
+  The general layer handles the woke socket API, congestion handling, loopback, stats, usermem pinning, and the woke connection state machine.

-  The transport layer handles the details of the transport.
-The IB transport, for example, handles all the queue pairs, work requests, CM event handlers, and other Infiniband details.
+  The transport layer handles the woke details of the woke transport.
+The IB transport, for example, handles all the woke queue pairs, work requests, CM event handlers, and other Infiniband details.